-If you’re not familiar with them, roguelikes are a sub-genre of games that originated from a single title in 1980: Rogue.
-This was a dungeon-crawling adventure that gave players a different dungeon layout for each attempt, and if you died, it was permanent.
-This means every move counts, and even the smallest mistake could cost you.
+If you’re not familiar with the term: roguelikes are a sub-genre of games that originated from a single title in 1980 called Rogue.
+Rogue was a dungeon-crawling adventure game that gave players a different dungeon layout for each attempt.
+If you died, it was permanent.

 1. Wayward Souls